7 Character Design Tips!

 - It's a ergonomic function to their environment, specially in a desert or post apocalyptic place, where it protects from debris, dust, sand.

-Let's take a practical example I applied recently, to my upcoming work, which I'm working on in my spare time:
+Let's take a practical example I applied recently.

 To do this through mind mapping, and to work further on my 'Beast Master' character class, (a thing I'm working on atm and will release later) we have to find who he was, and his background, and so on, we can't just fit the Oracle's mind map and force it to fit.
 So, I refined the mind map;